oauthstuff/draft-oauth-rar/main.md

 If all checks succeed, the AS would issue the requested access token with the reduced set of access.

-Note that this comparison is relevant A different API type definition could have different processing rules.
+Note that this comparison is relevant to this specific API type definition.
+A different API type definition could have different processing rules.
 For example, the value of an `action` could subsume the rights associated with another `action` value.
 For example, if a client initially asks for a token with `write` access, which implies both read and write access to this API: